Can I Consolidate My Debt Before Applying For A Mortgage?

 Seek debt consolidation advice from an expert lender

 As with most things in life, it’s much better to speak directly to a professional about your particular situation before making any decisions on your own.
-As debt consolidation can have a long term effect on your finances, it’s even more crucial to get in touch with a reliable mortgage broker who can advise you on your situation.
+As debt consolidation can have a long term effect on your finances, it’s even more crucial to get in touch with a reliable mortgage broker who can provide debt advice based on your situation.

 The Lending Channel is fully authorised and regulated by the Financial Conduct Authority (FCA) and an accredited member of the National Association of Commercial Finance Brokers (NACFB).
 With unrivalled market knowledge, we can help you find the best solution for you.